 Tag Archive: John Patience, management, nutrition, swine, Water

-Jan 20, 2021Susan SpiegelComments Off on Water: Essential nutrient often overlooked in pigsWater doesn’t get the attention it deserves because it is abundant, easy to access and inexpensive, but that will change in the future, said John Patience, PhD, professor at Iowa State University.
+Jan 20, 2021Susan SpiegelComments Off on Water: An often-overlooked factor in pig healthWater doesn’t get the attention it deserves because it is abundant, easy to access and inexpensive, but that will change in the future, said John Patience, PhD, professor at Iowa State University.

 Aug 29, 2019Susan SpiegelComments Off on Pipestone nutritionist highlights advancements to improve pig healthProducers know if a pig has good gut health in the nursery, it’s more likely to get off to a good start in the grow-finish barn.
 But with increased pressure on antibiotic use, nutritionists are...